 The use of explosive weapons in populated areas is a leading cause of harm to civilians in armed conflict.
-It has been documented across different contexts including Gaza, Ethiopia, Iraq, Libya, Myanmar, Sudan, Syria, Ukraine and Yemen, to name a few recent examples.
+Each year, tens of thousands of civilians are killed and injured by explosive weapons.
+They suffer complex and life changing injuries and long-term psychological distress from the trauma of living under bombing.
+It has been recently documented across different contexts including the Democratic Republic of the Congo, Ethiopia, Lebanon, Mali, Myanmar, Nigeria, Palestine, Sudan, Syria, Ukraine and Yemen, to name a few examples.